 even limit the choice of one's profession.
 Avoiding social

-wet, but also feel cold too.
+wet all the time, but also feel cold.
 Some individuals have

 More Sweating of the armpits causes large wet marks